Who We Are

 Sioux Falls, SD

-After spending more than a decade leading political campaigns throughout the United States, Weber founded OTA, a cultural organization focused on connecting creative disciplines across North Dakota, South Dakota, and Minnesota.
-He founded WE MUST BE BOLD, and in 2019, acquired The Great Discontent, a platform that amplifies the work of emerging artists and under-represented creative communities.
+A network theorist, community organizer, and strategic advisor, Hugh spent more than a decade leading political campaigns throughout the country before he founded OTA, a cultural organization focused on connecting creative disciplines across North Dakota, South Dakota, and Minnesota.
+In 2019, he launched WE MUST BE BOLD and acquired The Great Discontent, a platform that amplifies the work of emerging artists and under-represented creative communities.
+In 2022, he was appointed Creative in Residence at Frank Lloyd Wright’s Taliesin in Spring Green, Wisconsin.

-Hugh has worked on community-focused projects with partners including Microsoft, Paramount Pictures, Carnival Cruise Lines, Nokia, and Ford and his work with clients has been featured by CNN, The Today Show, Good Morning America, NPR, The Washington Post, The Kelly Clarkson Show, The View, Forbes, Glamour, Chicago Tribune, Pregnancy Magazine, the Grant County Review, and more.
+Throughout his career, Hugh worked on community-focused projects with partners including Microsoft, Paramount Pictures, Carnival Cruise Lines, Nokia, and Ford and his work with clients has been featured by CNN, The Today Show, Good Morning America, NPR, The Washington Post, The Kelly Clarkson Show, The View, Forbes, Glamour, Chicago Tribune, Pregnancy Magazine, the Grant County Review, and more.

-Hugh Weber previously served on the National Board of AIGA, the professional organization for design, and the advisory board for Design for America, a network of campus studios that harnesses design to create local and social impact.
+He served on the National Board of AIGA, the professional organization for design, and the advisory board for Design for America, a network of campus studios that harness design for social impact.

 COLLABORATORS